Royals patching up roster for Toronto, image among fans - WHIZ News

 The Royals recalled infielder Nick Pratto and purchased the contracts of infielders Nate Eaton and Michael Massey, catcher Freddy Fermin and outfielder Brewer Hicklen from Triple-A Omaha on Thursday.
 They also recalled infielder Maikel Garcia, catcher Sebastian Rivero and left-hander Angel Zerpa from Double-A Northwest Arkansas.

 Rivero has appeared in 20 games over the past two seasons, Zerpa has made two career appearances and Hicklen struck out in his first two big league at-bats in May.
-The rest have yet to make their major league debut.
+The rest have yet to make their major league debut, though Pratto was in the starting lineup at first base and Eaton in center field with Zerpa on the mound for Thursday night’s series opener.

-The moves leave Kansas City with two roster spots still available for this weekend.
+The moves left Kansas City with two roster spots they will be able to fill this weekend.

-“What it presents is an opportunity for some young guys to step in who wouldn’t normally be here,” manager Mike Matheny said.
+“What it presents is an opportunity for some young guys to step in who wouldn’t normally be here,” Matheny said ahead of the trip.
 “It will affect what we’re doing rotation-wise and that will be another question that we’ll have to answer later.
 I’m excited about some guys coming in and getting a chance.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports